MariloyH/SURFS_UP/README.md

   3. The minimun temperature in December is 56 °F, maybe to cold for an ice cream!

 # Summary
 From the data collected, we can observe that both June and December are excellent months to visit O'ahu, taking advantage of the holidays!
-It should be considered that in December, temperatures decreases to 56° F, perhaps too cold to eat ice cream! but maybe the weather its suitable for surfing.
-I propose two additional queries that could give us more information about how convenient are these months: one that shows us the statistics of rainfall, and another that shows us the average number of rainy days in June and December.
+It should be considered that in December, temperatures decreases to 56° F, perhaps too cold to eat ice cream, but maybe the weather its suitable for surfing!
+I propose two additional queries that could give us more information about how convenient are these months: one that shows us the statistics of precipitation for each month, and taking precipitations filtering only by the most active  station in order to have more exact data.